thoth-tech/handbook/docs/company/reports/t2-2022/ontrack-report.md

 Currently Completed Tasks:

 - Creation of OnTrack User Flow map
+- Creation of first Iteration Wire frames
+- Creation of Project Epic and User Stories
+- Development of Proof of Concept for upload and chat history log feature

+#### Project End-Trimester Progress

+Completed Tasks:

+- Creation of OnTrack User Flow map
-- Creation of first Iteration Wireframes
+- Creation of first Iteration Wire frames
 - Creation of Project Epic and User Stories
 - Development of Proof of Concept for upload and chat history log feature